Chymyst/chymyst-core/docs/chymyst01.md

 ## Common errors

-### Error: Emitting molecules without defined reactions
+### Error: Emitting molecules with undefined chemistry

 For each molecule, there must exist a single reaction site (RS) to which this molecule is bound -- that is, the RS where this molecule is consumed as input molecule by some reactions.
 (See [Reaction Sites](joinrun.md#reaction-sites) for a more detailed discussion.)